valerio-oliveira/dataops-trail/README.md

 ## Presentation

-This project consists of HA solution cluster running on two AWS Regions.
+This project consists of a high availability cluster running on two AWS Regions.

+The infrastructure was created with Terraform 1.1.5, whereas the deployment was performed on AWS EC2 Debian v.
+10 virtual machines using Ansible v.
+2.12.1.

+The Web application was containerized using Docker v.
+20.10.12 and is available on Dockerhub, from where the playbook builds the REST service.

 ### Region 1 contains:

-- Load balancer HAProxy
+- A service host with HAProxy load balancer
-- 1 node Web server Django/Python v.
-3.2.5
+- An instance of the application host running the Web application (Django/Python v.
+3.2.5)
 - Main PostgreSQL v.
 13.5 database

 ### Region 2 contains:

-- Load balancer HAProxy
+- A seccond service host with HAProxy load balancer
-- 1 node Web server Django/Python v.
-3.2.5
+- An application host running the Web application (Django/Python v.
+3.2.5)
 - Standby PostgreSQL v.
 13.5 database

-The infrastructure was created with Terraform 1.1.5, whereas deployment was performed on AWS EC2 Debian 10 virtual machines using Docker v.
-20.10.12 and Ansible v.
-2.12.1 locally installed.

 ---

 ## Project tree

-This project is divided into tree projects:
+This project is subdivided into tree projects:

 - Application project: includes the REST application code and Dockerfile
 - Terraform project: utilized to create the infrastructure layer
 - Ansible project: handles the deployment of applications and their dependencies

 This is the project tree so far: